dwyl/phase-three/plan.md

 > Each **branch** will have it's own mission, detailed goals and timelines, feeding directly into dwyl's overall goal.

-dwylers will work within one branch for at least 50% of their time, but _will contribute to more than one_ depending on personal preferences and dwyl's needs.
+**`dwylers`** will work within one area for at least 50% of their time, but _will contribute to more than one_ depending on personal preferences and dwyl's priorities.
-For example, a developer working mostly on product could spend some time doing QA on a _services_ project and also film a introductory video tutorial for a new technology they've learned.
+For example, an engineer working mostly on product could spend some time doing QA on a _services_ project and also produce an introductory video tutorial for a new technology they've learned.

 ## Branches

 All branches **must contribute to our fixed overheads** and/or contribute to our credibility as experts in a given field.